Egyptian faience: Body working technology

-Wheel throwing, possibly occurring from the New Kingdom onwards, is certainly established by the Greco-Roman period, when large amounts of clay seem to have been added to the faience body.
-Because of the limited plasticity of faience, rendering throwing extremely difficult, a progressive increase of clay in the faience bodies culminating in the quartz, clay and glass frit bodies of Islamic times, is observed in the archaeological record.
+Wheel throwing was established by at least the Greco-Roman period, though it may have been occurring from the New Kingdom onwards, when large amounts of clay seem to have been added to the faience body.
+Throwing faience would have been extremely difficult given the limited plasticity of the material, and it's adoption has resulted in a progressive increase of clay incorporated into the faience bodies culminating in the quartz, clay and glass frit bodies of Islamic times, is observed in the archaeological record.

-Ptolemaic and Roman faience tends to be typologically and technologically distinct from the earlier material: it is characterized by the widespread use of moulding and high relief on vessels.
-A very unusual and finely made group of figures of deities and falcons in the Metropolitan Museum of Art in New York, apparently representing hieroglyphs that are elements from a royal inscription, perhaps from a wooden shrine, is decorated in a form of champlevé (typically a technique for enamel on metal).
+Ptolemaic and Roman faience tends to be typologically and technologically distinct from the earlier material, and is recognizable for its widespread incorporation of moulding and high relief on faience artifacts from those settings.
+One example of this faience work is seen in the collection of finely made figures of deities and falcons from the Ptolemaic Period which are currently held in the Metropolitan Museum of Art in New York.
+These figures appear to represent not the deities themselves necessarily, rather they appear to represent the hieroglyphs that are elements from a royal inscription and may have been intended to be displayed in a specific order to represent the name or names of specific royal figures.
+These pieces were decorated in a form of champlevé (typically a technique for enamel on metal).
 Depressions in the faience body were filled with coloured "vitreous pastes" and refired, followed by polishing.

 Polychrome pieces were usually made by inlaying different colours of paste.